 With CleanMyDrive you can maintain your removable drives by using its built-in, automated cleanup feature.
 To enable it, insert your drive, click on the Settings icon to the left of your drive’s icon in CleanMyDrive 2, and turn on the Automatic cleanup switch.

 CleanMyDrive only monitors the space on your removable drives and cleans them from service junk (such files as .DS_Store, .Spotlight, Thumbs.db, Resource forks and other useless system-generated data) and trashed files (files that are simply removed and appear in the drive's local Trash).
-That said, CleanMyDrive is completely safe to use.
+That means CleanMyDrive is completely safe to use.

 The Eject All command unmounts all of your mounted drives at once.
-If you close your MacBook or send your Mac into sleep mode after using the Eject All command, you will be able to eject any of your drives with the assurance that they won't be corrupted.
+If you close your MacBook or put your Mac into sleep mode after using the Eject All command, you will be able to eject any of your drives with the assurance that they won't be corrupted.

 CleanMyDrive erases useless files completely, to the point where they cannot be restored.